Chapter 2:

 He waved her off before the heat could rise to his cheeks.

 "Erm, I don't think 'kind-hearted' is how most folks would describe me.
-A-anyway, here's the container numbers for the stuff I'm taking and the stuff she's probably touched.
+A-anyway, here's the container numbers for the stuff I'm taking and the stuff she's touched.
 Can you run it by me?"

 "Certainly."